Gordosterman/NMR_CPT/README.md

 Metadata provided inside CPT spreadsheets

-NMR Depth given in feet
+* NMR Depth given in feet
-NMR Mobile Water content given as Free Water (freef) NMR Immobile Water content given as Capillary + Clay Water (capf + clayf) Hydraulic Conductivity and Transmissivity values (K###, T###) are calculated using equations that assume full saturation and are therefore not reliable indicators of saturated or unsaturated K or T
+* NMR Mobile Water content given as Free Water (freef)
+* NMR Immobile Water content given as Capillary + Clay Water (capf + clayf)
+* Hydraulic Conductivity and Transmissivity values (K###, T###) are calculated using equations that assume full saturation and are therefore not reliable indicators of saturated or unsaturated K or T
-All data processing conducted by Vista Clara inc
+* All data processing conducted by Vista Clara Inc

 UTM Coordinates [Easting, Northing] for each hole (Zone 11N):
 Hole 1:     [277952, 4011000]